raquel-ch/sg_project/README.md

 ## Project Structure
 The project is divided into the following sections:

-**1. Data Collection and Analysis**
+    1. **Data Collection and Analysis**
         - Taylor Swift Dataset Analysis: Exploration of Taylor Swift's discography, including songs, albums, Spotify streams, and genres.
         - Metacritic Web Scraping: Collecting album reviews and scores from Metacritic for sentiment and popularity correlation.
 **2. Network Construction**
     - Song Similarity with TF-IDF: Computing lyrical similarity between songs using TF-IDF and cosine similarity.
     - Network Creation: Constructing a directed graph where songs are nodes and edges represent chronological influence based on shared words.